Arabic News Translation Text Part 1

 |Citation:||Ma, Xiaoyi, Dalal Zakhary, and Moussa Bamba.
 Arabic News Translation Text Part 1 LDC2004T17.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2004.|

 Arabic News Translation Text Part 1 was produced by the Linguistic Data Consortium (LDC) and contains 1,526 Arabic news stories and their English translations, totaling approximately 441,000 Arabic words and 581,000 English words.

-To support the development of automatic machine translation systems, the LDC was sponsored to solicit English translations for a single set of Arabic source materials.
-The source Arabic text was selected and translated in different LDC projects during the time period of November 2002 to February 2004.
-A total of about 441K Arabic words were selected from three sources, namely Xinhua, AFP, and An Nahar, and translation services were provided by eight translation agencies who translated each Arabic news story once.
+To support the development of automatic machine translation systems, LDC was sponsored to solicit English translations for a single set of Arabic source materials.
+The source Arabic text was selected and translated in different LDC projects from November 2002 to February 2004.
+Arabic news stories were selected from three sources, namely Xinhua, AFP, and An Nahar, and translation services were provided by eight translation agencies who translated each Arabic news story once.